robin900/bulma/README.md

 to watch and rebuild docs on the fly.
 Then in yet another terminal session, do
 ```
 cd docs
-jekyll serve _config.local.yml
+jekyll serve --config _config.local.yml,_config.localserver.yml
 ```

-Then do
+Then in your original terminal session, do
 ```
 npm run test-backstop
 ```